 Essential sales skills include identifying the customers needs and the features of the product or service that will most benefit them.
 This requires good interpersonal and communication skills as well as the ability to be accurate when processing the sale.
 This subject covers these essential sales skills.

-Outbound Customer Contact subject will provide you with successful customer contact techniques including personal qualities for outbound contact.
+The Outbound Customer Contact subject examines the skills to make outbound phone calls to potential or existing customers.
+It will provide you with successful customer contact techniques including personal qualities for outbound contact.
 The importance of active listening, preparing for the call and identifying customer needs through questioning is key.
 It also details the legislation surrounding outbound customer contact.

 This subject provides the skills and knowledge required to organise effective meetings including the preparation and distribution of meeting related documents such as agendas and minutes.
 It also covers skills and knowledge required to organise business travel, including preparing travel related documentation and making travel bookings.